 Almost every aspect of minor league is more colorful.
 Just start with the team names.

-Sure, some teams merely match the names of their major league counterparts, such as the Mississippi Braves or the Vero Beach Dodgers.
+Sure, some teams merely match the names of their major league counterparts, such as the Mississippi Braves or the Iowa Cubs.
 Others pay homage to the teams’ hometowns, such as the Augusta Greenjackets (so named because of The Masters) or the Brooklyn Cyclones (named after the famous roller coaster at Coney Island).

 Still, some teams sport more peculiar names.
 The Vermont Lake Monsters, the Fort Wayne TinCaps and the Montgomery Biscuits are a few that come to mind.